-The Power and Struggle Conference encourages graduate students to submit proposals that engage the conference theme by examining power relations in all historical fields and time periods.
-The theme addresses new approaches of historical analysis that focus on the relationship between struggle and power, especially people who struggled to break, transform, or reclaim the boundaries constructed by those in power.
+The theme of the Power and Struggle Conference addresses new approaches of historical analysis that focus on the relationship between struggle and power, especially people who struggled to break, transform, or reclaim the boundaries constructed by those in power.
 The Conference seeks proposals employing innovative approaches, interdisciplinary methods, comparative perspectives, and multi-archival research bases.

 2017 Conference on Power and Struggle